A Few Reasons Your Fireplace Doesn’t Work

 There must be at least Million reasons why your fireplace may not function.
 Here is a very simplified list of the more common reasons your fireplaces isn’t working:

-- Your chimney’s too dirty.
-The gradual accumulation of soot can seriously affect the way your chimney performs.
+- Your chimney’s too dirty: The gradual accumulation of soot can seriously affect the way your chimney performs.
 Thick layers of soot can physically restrict the flue so there is no longer enough free area to vent the fireplace properly, but as little as a quarter-inch of buildup can make more difference than you might think.
 Birds and small animals might also eye your chimney as a cozy home – so sweeps often find chimneys packed full of leaves, twigs and baby animals.
 Does this describe your situation?
 If so, for a good, solid cleaning.

-- Your chimney’s not long enough.
-To function properly, the chimney should be at least 10 or 12 feet in overall height.
+- Your chimney’s not long enough: To function properly, the chimney should be at least 10 or 12 feet in overall height.
 Where it projects above the roof, the chimney should be at least 3 feet tall, and at least 2 feet higher than anything within 10 feet of it (such as other buildings and trees).
 If your chimney is too short, you can usually catch your fireplace smoking – and the problem is usually worse when the wind blows.

-- Your flue’s too small for the fireplace.
-Many variables that can affect your flue size, including overall chimney height, how warm the flue stays and throat configuration – but the basic rule of thumb here is that the area of the fireplace opening can be no more than 10 times the area of the flue (12 times for round flues).
+- Your flue is too small for the fireplace: Many variables that can affect your flue size, including overall chimney height, how warm the flue stays and throat configuration – but the basic rule of thumb here is that the area of the fireplace opening can be no more than 10 times the area of the flue (12 times for round flues).
 An undersized flue simply can’t handle the volume of smoke produced, and some of it will spill back into the room.
 Unfortunately, there’s no practical way to make the flue size larger, so the solution may be to make the room opening smaller with metal smoke guards or some creative masonry work.

 Still have chimney issues?
 Keep in mind: A true understanding of fireplaces requires extensive knowledge of air flow patterns, pressure differentials and actual fireplace construction techniques.
 If the information provided here does not help you solve the problem with your fireplace, consider hiring an experienced, certified chimney sweep in your area.
+Contact the Chimney experts at First Choice Chimney and schedule a cleaning or repair today.